manticoresoftware/manticoresearch-php/docs/searchresults.md

 # Search result objects

-Native [Client:search](lowlevelclient.md#search) returns by default an unmodified array representing the response of `/json/search` endpoint, like:
+The native [Client:search](lowlevelclient.md#search) method returns an unmodified array by default, which represents the response of the `/json/search` endpoint, such as:

 ```json
 {